Katz100/SupaQML/README.md

         console.log(message);
     }}
 </pre></code>
   <p>Insert your function parameters into the 'parameters' property as a JSON value.
 Call sendFunctionCall() to make a request to Supabase's API.
-The signals messageReived and apiCalledFailed will return the API's response</p>
+The signals messageReceived and apiCalledFailed will return the API's response</p>
 </details>